imvaskel/curseforge-pack-downloader/readme.md

+# **NOTE**
+This only works with packs that have a published server pack.
+This also can break if anything within the curseforge api changes, which is semi probable.

 # Info
 This is a server pack downloader for minecraft CurseForge.
 You can see all the arguments and what they do by using the ``--help`` parameter.